vip32/xtricate.build/readme.markdown

 xtricate.build is a psake build and deployment extension.

-### features
+### some of the features
-* environment management
-* nuget package management
-* solution building (todo: dependson)
-* configuration and script templating
-* output packaging
+* environment management: control your environment and everything depending on it.
-* local and remote deployments
+* local and remote deployments: one way to deploy them all
-* html and diagram documentation
+* output packaging: keep everything deployable in one place
+* configuration and script templating: the model knows everything, use it
-* tag driven model execution
+* tag based model execution: only install what you want or need
+* non obtrusive: no modifications to your projects needed
+* extensibility: change the model dsl with your own items
+* environment smoke testing: is your environment installed correctly?
-* non obtrusive to your project or environment
+* html and diagram documentation: get an overview of your project and environment
+* nuget package management: use or publish packages with nuget

 ### how can i use xtricate.build in my projects?
 * copy the `.\build` folder to the root of your branch, rename if you like.